District Select - FRCC

 Online Asynchronous - August 18 to December 8

 Introduces descriptive and inferential statistics, with an emphasis on critical thinking and statistical literacy.
 Topics include methods of data collection, presentation and summarization, introduction to probability concepts and distributions, and statistical inference of one and two populations.
 This course uses real world data to illustrate applications of a practical nature.
-This is a statewide Guaranteed Transfer course in the GT-MA1 category
+This is a statewide Guaranteed Transfer course in the GT-MA1 category.
+Prerequisites: A or B in Algebra I or higher AND GPA 3.0 or higher

 - This course meets MA requirement for the FRCC Associate of Arts degree.